Joe Apikotoa

-Sosefo Losino 'Apikotoa (born 18 July 1996) is a rugby union player, who currently plays as a prop for in New Zealand's domestic National Provincial Championship competition and for Anthem Rugby Carolina in Major League Rugby (MLR).
-He previously played for in Super Rugby.
+Sosefo Losino 'Apikotoa (born 18 July 1996) is a rugby union player, who currently plays as a prop for in New Zealand's domestic National Provincial Championship competition.

+He previously played for in Super Rugby and for Anthem Rugby Carolina in Major League Rugby (MLR).

 He was born and raised in New Zealand, but represents Tonga internationally, for which he is eligible due to his Tongan descent.

 Early career

 'Apikotoa was born in Wellington and attended St Patrick's College, Silverstream, where he played both rugby and league.

 Rugby

 He played for his school's 1st XV team in the Wellington Premiership 1st XV competition in 2012, 2013 and 2014.

 After his return from a brief league stint in Australia (see below), 'Apikotoa played for Hutt Old Boys-Marist in the Wellington Premier club rugby competition.

 He was part of the Wellington U19 team that finished fifth at the Jock Hobbs Memorial National U19 tournament in 2015.